 This is an F45 review by a middling CrossFit guy of a few years after having done F45 for three months at two gyms, both in Australia.

-I've been curious about F45 for years.
+I was curious about F45 for years.
 After doing CrossFit for years at three gyms in Hong Kong, the US, and Australia (plus many drop-ins of a few visits each), I was intrigued by what other programs promising "functional movement training" could be effective for my mixed bag of goals.

 I've tried poking around for F45 reviews on the internet.
 But I only find reviews comparing it unfavourably to CrossFit in terms of absolute fitness either can produce (a few people on Reddit saying that a middling regionals athlete is "better" than the best F45 can produce... but I don't care), reviews by bloggers who did F45 for a few days, or reviews by cult-like fans.